Skip to Content

 Property Description

-OAuthJWTCertType The type of key store containing the JWT Certificate.
+OAuthJWTCertType Identifies the type of key store containing the JWT Certificate.

-OAuthJWTCertPassword The password for the OAuth JWT certificate used to access a certificate store that requires a password.
+OAuthJWTCertPassword Provides the password for the OAuth JWT certificate used to access a password-protected certificate store.
 If the certificate store does not require a password, leave this property blank.

-OAuthJWTCertSubject The subject of the OAuth JWT certificate used to locate a matching certificate in the store.
+OAuthJWTCertSubject Identifies the subject of the OAuth JWT certificate used to locate a matching certificate in the store.
 Supports partial matches and the wildcard '*' to select the first certificate.

 OAuthJWTIssuer The issuer of the Java Web Token.